Understanding secondary infertility

 Secondary infertility, the inability to conceive again despite relative ease with a first birth, can be one of the most frustrating infertility conditions.
 It is very difficult for women and couples to understand why, after prior pregnancy success, they cannot conceive again a second or third time.

 Weight gain can also play a role in female and male secondary infertility.
-Weight gain can negatively affect menstrual cycle length and ovulation.
+For women, weight gain can negatively affect menstrual cycle length and ovulation.
 For men, weight gain can negatively impact sperm quality.

 Maybe your health history has changed and may include an abdominal surgery or pelvic infection in the interim.
 Sometimes adhesions can form after surgery or infections that affect fallopian tube functioning.